Budget planning for a baby

 5. Maximise your savings

 If after all that budgeting you’re managing to put a little money aside, it might be time to look at ways to make that money work a little harder.
 This could be via a high interest savings account or a term investment.
-Term investments cover a variety of different rates and terms, all of which offer the potential of increasing your income by making your money work harder.
 With a bit of forward planning and organisation you’ll be better prepared to manage your finances when baby arrives.